In the year 2017 the market celebrated 50 years in Friendship, Indiana.

 furniture, knives, guns, antiques, jewelry, clothes, rugs, toys, tools, lots of leather and related items to the more primitive.
 Feel free to observe some of the patrons authentically dressed in buckskins, loincloths, and pioneer garb.
 This feeling of yesteryear, thankfully, is not forgotten in Friendship, Indiana.

 Be sure to dress how you feel comfortable.
 Plan to stay the day and take in everything.
 You won’t go hungry; every aisle has a different aroma!
-Enjoy BBQ, sausages, corn dogs, steak sandwiches, buffalo burgers, or pizza.
-Desserts will tempt you also, with creamy whip, elephant ears and funnel cakes with any topping your heart desires.
+Enjoy BBQ, sausages, corn dogs, steak sandwiches, cajun food, pizza, or soft pretzels with cheese.
+Desserts will tempt you also, with deep fried Oreos, creamy whip and funnel cakes with any topping your heart desires.
 We also have several food vendors that feature great country breakfasts if you frequent the market in the early hours.

 There are horse drawn trolley rides available to take you to and from town, allowing you to visit the NMLRA and more market spaces near downtown Friendship.
-The fun doesn’t end early; we now have Live Music Entertainment during the flea market on the weekends–click here for details.
+The fun doesn’t end early; we now have Live Music Entertainment during the flea market on the weekends.

 Due to vendor and continued customer patronage, many improvements have been made.
 There is plenty of parking, clean restrooms with showers, and paved roads that make it easy to push those strollers around.
 This is a family event and all are invited!